 Dr. Ianchulev is currently compensated for his services as our Chief Executive Officer and Chief Medical Officer pursuant to an Employment Agreement dated February 15, 2019 (the "Ianchulev Employment Agreement").
-Prior to that, he was compensated pursuant to an engagement letter dated as of July 6, 2017, as amended on November 8, 2017 and, prior to July 6, 2017, through PME.
-See "Summary Compensation Table" above for the amounts Dr. Ianchulev earned pursuant to the engagement letter and through PME.
+Prior to that, he was compensated pursuant to an engagement letter dated as of July 6, 2017, as amended on November 8, 2017.
+See "Summary Compensation Table" above for the amounts Dr. Ianchulev earned pursuant to the engagement letter.